nicleong27/Beauty_Reviews/README.md

 ## Building the Models

-The classifications in the data are imbalanced.
-There is a higher amount of reviews with Combination skin.
+The classifications in the data are imbalanced with a higher amount of users with Combination skin.
 This will cause my model to predict based on the larger class.
 To fix for this, I decided to predict only dry and oily skin types since these classifications are balanced and independent of one another.
 Trying to predict combination skin would pose a challenge as this skin type is a mix of both dry and oily skin.

 After removing Combination and Normal skin types from the datset, there was around 46,000 reviews left.
-After cleaning and tokenizing, I decided to lemmatize because I wanted to retain the base/root form of a word instead of cutting it off.
+After cleaning and tokenizing, I decided to lemmatize words in the reviews because I wanted to retain the base/root form of a word instead of cutting it off.
 I also included the words 'foundation' and 'skin' in my list of stop words since I found these words to be obvious and made only a slight difference to my model.

 ## Results
 ### Base Model
 My base model was the Gradient Boosting Classifier with 74% accuracy, 82% precision, and 66% recall.
 The recall score for this model was fairly low.
 In my next model, I looked to improve not only my overall accuracy score, but also my recall score.
 A higher recall score would indicate that I had a lower number of False Negatives (predicted dry, but oily).

 I was primarily concerned with a higher recall score since there is a greater detriment of predicting dry skin types for users who actually have oily skin.
-This incorrect prediction would result in a user choosing a product that is more hydrating, which would make his/her more oily and potentially cause breakouts.
+This incorrect prediction would result in a user with oily skin to choose a product that is more hydrating, which might exacerbate or worsen his/her skin condition and cause more breakouts.

 ![ROC Curves](./imgs/model_compare_roc3.png)